Professor Chad Rector

 - Extra credit games.
 We will play several games in class over the semester.
 Students who are in class will receive extra credit points which can significantly improve final course grade, depending on how they do in the game.
 Games will not be announced ahead of time, cannot be made up, and will not be held on recognized religious holidays.

 - DC event.
 5% for a first event and 3% for a second.
-Attend an event in the DC area on any subject related to world politics, broadly defined, and write a blog post summarizing your experience.
+Attend an informative, professional lecture, seminar, or hearing in the DC area on the subject of public affairs and write a summary of your experience.
 Specific instructions about attending and reporting on events are here.
-See examples here.
-Posts must be well-written to receive credit; I will send back poorly-written posts for revisions before they are accepted.
-You will receive 5 extra credit points for one event and post, and 3 points for a second.
-All events must be completed by the day of the final exam.
-Blog posts are kept private by default, but we may make selected posts public by mutual agreement.
+Summaries must be well-written to receive credit; I will send back poorly-written ones for revisions before they are accepted.
+You will receive 5 extra credit points for one event, and 3 points for a second.
+These must be submitted before the last meeting of the semester.

 - Class participation.
-Students who consistently contribute in a thoughtful and constructive way to class discussions may be awarded up to 5% in extra credit.
+Students who consistently contribute in a thoughtful and constructive way to class discussions may earn up to 4% in extra credit.

-Any student who misses more than 7 class sessions will lose 1/3 of a letter grade for each class missed class session over 7.
-Students will not be penalized for missing a class for a recognized religious holiday.
+Students will not be penalized for missing a class or exam for a recognized religious holiday.

 Papers will be marked down one point for each day (or fraction of a day) late.
 Students who miss an exam will have one chance to take a makeup and will be marked down unless they have a valid medical or university business excuse.
 Students will not be penalized for missing a class assignment for a recognized religious holiday.
 The exams will be written in class without books, notes, computers, phones, audio devices, or other aids.